 Syria and Syrians

-Through our partners, we aim to continue to provide basic humanitarian support inside Syria and in the neighbouring countries of Lebanon, Turkey and Jordan.
+Through our partners, we aim to continue to provide some of the basic humanitarian support inside Syria and in the neighbouring countries of Lebanon and Jordan.

 Above all, however, we aim to look at current needs as well as those of Syria’s future.
 We give grants that give Syria’s young people access to secondary, vocational and higher education, whether inside Syria or neighbouring countries.